Chart Color Schemes

 Dutton Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dutton Park has a high level of cultural diversity, with 28.1% of its population speaking a language other than English at home and 35.3% born overseas.
-The predominant religion in Dutton Park is Christianity, accounting for 35.9% of the population.
-Notably, Buddhism is overrepresented in Dutton Park compared to Greater Brisbane, with 4.7% versus 2.5%.
+Dutton Park has a high cultural diversity, with 28.1% of its population speaking a language other than English at home and 35.3% born overseas.
+Christianity is the main religion in Dutton Park, comprising 35.9% of people.
+Buddhism is overrepresented in Dutton Park compared to Greater Brisbane, making up 4.7% versus 2.0%.

 Frequently Asked Questions - Diversity